 - This content was shared as a post on LinkedIn

-- A pin was shared to my Pinterest account
+- A pin was shared on my Pinterest account

 I’ll share links to this piece a few more times manually when I have the time and energy to do so, but can we all agree that automation gave me a running start?!